conshea/conshea.github.io/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/conshea/flashy-template/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact
 Having questions or concerns?
-[Contact Conor Shea](https://github.com/conshea) and I will respond with answers when I can!.
+[Contact Conor Shea](mailto:conshea22@gmail.com) and I will respond with answers when I can!